Skip to main content

 licensestringmandatoryThe license the mod(s) in this JAR are provided under.
 It is suggested that this is set to the SPDX identifier you are using and/or a link to the license.
 You can visit https://choosealicense.com/ to help pick the license you want to use.license="MIT"

-showAsResourcePackbooleanfalseWhen true, the mod(s)'s resources will be displayed as a separate resource pack on the 'Resource Packs' menu, rather than being combined with the 'Mod resources' pack.showAsResourcePack=true
+showAsResourcePackbooleanfalseWhen true, the mod(s)'s resources will be displayed as a separate resource pack on the 'Resource Packs' menu, rather than being combined with the 'Mod Resources' pack.showAsResourcePack=true

 servicesarray[]An array of services your mod uses.
 This is consumed as part of the created module for the mod from NeoForge's implementation of the Java Platform Module System.services=["net.neoforged.neoforgespi.language.IModLanguageProvider"]